 A4.
 Operators dimensions can vary on abnormal loads however generally a vehicle which exceeds the following dimensions will be classed as an abnormal load:

 - Length: 16.5 metres (unless a road train which is 18 metres)

 - Weight: 45 tonne

 Depending on the size/weight of the vehicle the ferry operator may require completion of an abnormal load approval form and port authorisation may be required.

-If you wish to book an abnormal load please call us on 0844 576 0060 or email to: email@example.com and our experienced staff will be able to assist with any questions you have and guide you through the booking process.
+A5.
+AFerryFreight can assist you with the shipment of hazardous goods.
 All Ferry Operators must conform to the International Maritime Dangerous Goods Code.
 Only certain types of hazardous goods can be carried on passenger vessels, for all other types you will need to either book on a sailing with restricted passenger numbers or we can advise you on the freight only sailings which are currently available.

 - UN Code

 A copy of the DGN can be faxed to us on 01235 844102

 Q6.
 What do I need to do if I intend carrying chilled goods?

 A6.
 If you have a refrigerated unit and require a plug in this can be arranged easily for you, a charge may apply depending on the operator/route, although most operators do provide this free of charge.

 A7.
 Although we cannot book commercial livestock we can assist you with the shipment of domestic animals and horses.
 This is dependent on the length of the crossing and weather conditions ensuring that the animal's welfare is the main priority.